Juniper/terraform-provider-mist/docs/resources/device_ap.md

 Optional:

-- `enabled` (Boolean) whether to enable aeroscout config
+- `enabled` (Boolean) Whether to enable aeroscout config
-- `host` (String) required if enabled, aeroscout server host
+- `host` (String) Required if enabled, aeroscout server host
-- `locate_connected` (Boolean) whether to enable the feature to allow wireless clients data received and sent to AES server for location calculation
+- `locate_connected` (Boolean) Whether to enable the feature to allow wireless clients data received and sent to AES server for location calculation

 <a id="nestedatt--ble_config"></a>